rohan6471/pyflink-table/README.md

 ## Process
 - #### Creating Table Environment
-We need to configure the flink table environment using the BatchTableEnvironment as we are currently working on the batch data and create  an instance for the enivornment
+We need to configure the flink table environment using the BatchTableEnvironment as we are currently working on the batch data and create an instance for the enivornment.
 ```t_env = BatchTableEnvironment.create(environment_settings=EnvironmentSettings.new_instance().in_batch_mode().use_blink_planner().build())```

 - #### Creating Source and Sink Tables